 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Millward are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Millward include Milward, Milwood and others.

 Another 51 words (4 lines of text) are included under the topic Early Millward Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Millward family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Millward or a variant listed above:

-Millward Settlers in the United States in the 17th Century
+Millward Settlers in United States in the 17th Century

-Millward Settlers in the United States in the 19th Century
+Millward Settlers in United States in the 19th Century